CONFIRMEDHerd Immunity was ‘Inevitable Outcome’ of Government’s Coronavirus Approach

 Britain’s successful vaccine programme is therefore an example of herd immunity – the more people are vaccinated, the more people have some immunity from the Coronavirus, and the more protected communities are.

 However, in the early days of the pandemic when no vaccine was available, any herd immunity approach would have relied on the spread of the disease so that infected individuals theoretically built up some kind of immunity.

-On 24 February 2020, a World Health Organisation (WHO) report stated that COVID-19 had a fatality rate of 3.8% that rose to 20% in the over-80s.
+On 24 February 2020, a World Health Organisation (WHO) report into its international mission to Wuhan stated that COVID-19 had a fatality rate of 3.8% that rose to 20% in the over-80s.
 Therefore, the policy of “taking the virus on the chin” and letting it spread through the population – as Boris Johnson told ITV’s This Morning in March 2021 – risked a significant death rate.

 There has been considerable debate as to whether the Government was pursuing a herd immunity strategy before implementing the first national lockdown in England on 23 March 2021, not least because of Johnson’s comments.

 On 12 March 2020, the UK’s Chief Scientific Advisor Sir Patrick Vallance said that “it’s not possible to stop everybody getting it and it’s also actually not desirable because you want some immunity in the population.
 We need to have immunity to protect ourselves from this in the future”.